jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 1. How would you recognize if user wants to talk about standard banking services and insurance services?
 What if user changes the context from buying a new policy to checking the account balance?
 Can this be achieved without mixing the language understaning models?

 2. Do we need another bot to fulfill the common services across bots like human hand-off, ingesting incoming messages and fraud detection?

+3. How bot-to-bot communication will happen?
+Any considerations to keep in mind.

 _Summarizing chat text_
 1. Which AI solution is better to summarize the conversation?
 Is it enough to extract just the key phrases to recognize the intent?
 Can we use any other open source library in the future to make this procedure more accurate?